slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 ![](/assets/images/htb-writeup-kryptos/nope.png)

-The POST request also contains the `db` value set in a hidden form field and a CSRF `token`:
+I see that the POST request passes the username and passwords as well as a CSRF token and a `db` value.

 ![](/assets/images/htb-writeup-kryptos/post.png)

-I ran gobuster and found a couple of interesting files but I get a redirect to the login page everytime so I need to bypass the login page first.
+I ran gobuster and found a couple of interesting directories and files but I get a redirect to the login page everytime because I'm not logged in so I'll need to bypass the login page first.
+That `/dev` folder gives me a 403 error so it's probably only accessible locally or something.
 ```
 # gobuster -q -w /usr/share/seclists/Discovery/Web-Content/big.txt -x php -t 50 -u http://kryptos.htb
 /.htpasswd (Status: 403)